What? All the other kids are doing it. I am caving to peer pressure.

 Except… the time an actual Baywatch babe got involved with it, it turned out pretty well.

-Sheena with Gena Lee Nolin was one of those late 1990s-early 2000s first-run syndication efforts like Queen of Swords and Jack of All Trades and Andromeda that was a staple of Saturday afternoon TV, although unlike those others, it wasn’t a Fireworks production.
+Sheena with Gena Lee Nolin was one of those late 1990s-early 2000s first-run syndication efforts like Queen of Swords and Jack of All Trades and Andromeda that were a staple of Saturday afternoon TV, although unlike those others, it wasn’t a Fireworks production.
 But it was operating on about that level… not Great Art, but certainly great fun, and interestingly, the cheesecake was at a minimum.

 The cast was good too, particularly John Allen Nelson as the roguish Matt Cutter and Margo Moorer as Kali, the tribal priestess.